Where to See Seals in San Diego: La Jolla Seal Rookery

 One Day in La Jolla, Seals in San Diego - Roads and Destinations.

-The best places to see San Diego seals and sea lions
+The best places to see San Diego seals | La Jolla seals and sea lions

-The Best Places to See Seals and Seal Lions in San Diego: La Jolla’s Rookery and Haul-Out Sites
+The Best Places to See Seals and Seal Lions in San Diego: La Jolla’s Seal Rookery and Haul-Out Sites

-It’s been a while since the San Diego seals and sea lions has expanded their territory along the city’s coastal neighborhood of La Jolla.
+It’s been a while since the San Diego seals and sea lions have expanded their territory along the city’s coastal neighborhood of La Jolla.
 Unbothered by huge crowds that gaze at the marine mammals in amazement from a boardwalk that runs along the coast, the pinnipeds soak up the sun all year round.

 During a short window from December through May, you can even witness the birth of a baby seal.
 The sight is beyond anything you can ever imagine.
 New life is beginning right in front of your eyes.
 A new member joins the extended family of the San Diego seals and seal lions.